aditya-manit/cloudskew-landing/free-kubernetes-architecture-diagram-tool.md

   details: CloudSkew is also your cloud diagram repository.
 All your diagrams are autosaved to CloudSkew's secure cloud backend.
 - title: Built-in document editor
   details: With CloudSkew's built-in document editor, you can easily annotate and document your diagrams & flowcharts.
-- title: Share, export, print
+- title: Minimal, no frills
-  details: You can share diagrams via links.
-Or simply export them to PNG, JPG or JSON formats.
-Or just print them.
+  details: CloudSkew's UI is designed to be clean, simple & minimal.
+No complicated features, no complex workflows.
 footer: 'Copyright: 2019-present - Skewed Ventures Private Limited'
 metaTitle: Free Kubernetes Architecture Diagram Tool | CloudSkew
 meta: